-We have introduced an effective stochastic theory for quasi-static spreading in systems with mixed chaotic phase space.
-The main objective was to provide tools for the analysis of phase space spreading.
-More specifically, the spreading of the energy, which is useful for the calculation of the average energy growth (dissipation), and possibly for estimating the rate of "evaporation".
+We have introduced an effective stochastic theory for quasistatic spreading in systems with mixed chaotic phase space.
+The main objective was to provide tools for the analysis of phase-space spreading, more specifically, the spreading of the energy, which is useful for the calculation of the average energy growth (dissipation), and possibly for estimating the rate of "evaporation."

 For demonstration of our approach we have selected Hill's Hamiltonian.
 This toy model, by itself, has physical significance, as discussed in the Introduction.
 The problem of interest has possibly direct relevance to studies that concern the long-term stability of planets in binary systems [44-46].
-Furthermore, it illuminates the relevance of mixed-chaotic dynamics in the context of the 3 body problem.
+Furthermore, it illuminates the relevance of mixed-chaotic dynamics in the context of the three-body problem.
 The model has all the essential ingredients for our analysis.
 However, in retrospective, we have to admit that stickiness, rather than a zero-order dissipation effect, is the dominant feature that determines the rate of spreading.
-This stands in contrast to the analysis of energy spreading due to quasi-static driving of specially-designed Billiard systems [9-11], that has motivated the present study.
+This stands in contrast to the analysis of energy spreading due to quasistatic driving of specially designed billiard systems [9-11], which has motivated the present study.

-Our agenda was, on the one hand, to characterize the multi-dimensional phase space dynamics via "signalanalysis" of a single chaotic trajectory.
-On the other hand, we wanted to reproduce the essential statistical features of the 'signal' using a minimal Markovian model.
+Our agenda was, on the one hand, to characterize the multidimensional phase-space dynamics via "signal-analysis" of a single chaotic trajectory.
+On the other hand, we wanted to reproduce the essential statistical features of the "signal" using a minimal Markovian model.

-For the characterization of the chaotic motion, we represent the chaotic trajectory as a Poincaré sequence of pulses $(F_i)$ .
-The value of F is regarded as a 'radial' phase space coordinate, that is used in order to divide phase space into regions (indexed by n).
-We realize that this coarse-graining is too rough: we cannot build on it a Markov process that reproduces the observed stickiness.
+For the characterization of the chaotic motion, we represent the chaotic trajectory as a Poincaré sequence of pulses (F_j) .
+The value of F is regarded as a "radial" phase-space coordinate that is used in order to divide phase space into regions (indexed by n).
+We realize that this coarse-graining is too rough: We cannot build on it a Markov process that reproduces the observed stickiness.
 We therefore have to define a refined version of the Markov process that reflects the hierarchic structure of phase space.
-Consequently, we constructed a minimal model that allows to reproduce the observed stickiness.
+Consequently, we constructed a minimal model that allows us to reproduce the observed stickiness.
 This model suggests a relation between the stickiness and the enhancement that is observed is the rate of spreading.
-Unfortunately, in the present model, the quantitative agreement is poor due to long range correlations that were neglected.
+Unfortunately, in the present model, the quantitative agreement is poor due to long-range correlations that were neglected.

 Specifically, for the frozen dynamics, we have identified stickiness in peripheral regions of the chaotic sea.
-A minimal stochastic model for such configuration requires 3 regions (central chaotic region; non-sticky peripheral chaotic region; sticky peripheral chaotic region).
-Surprisingly in the Kepler-driven system extra stickiness manifests in the native chaotic sea.
-This extra stickiness is related to the appearance of an additional "swamp chaotic region", where chaos penetrates due to the timedependence of the Hamiltonian.
+A minimal stochastic model for such configuration requires three regions (central chaotic region, nonsticky peripheral chaotic region, and sticky peripheral chaotic region).
+Surprisingly, in the Kepler-driven system extra stickiness manifests in the native chaotic sea.
+This extra stickiness is related to the appearance of an additional "swamp chaotic region," where chaos penetrates due to the time dependence of the Hamiltonian.
 Nevertheless, it can be treated on equal footing using the same stochastic model (with extra regions).